-Erika Harris has been in television news in the Southeast Texas since 1999.
+Erika Harris has worked in television news in Southeast Texas since 1999.

-"I love Southeast Texas and the warmth that I get from the people!"
+"I love Southeast Texas and the warmth that I get from the people," she says.

 (© 2016 KBMT)